Dag Nasty

-Dag Nasty is an American hardcore punk band from Washington D.C., formed in 1985 by guitarist Brian Baker of Minor Threat, drummer Colin Sears and bassist Roger Marbury, both of Bloody Mannequin Orchestra, and vocalist Shawn Brown (later of Swiz and Jesuseater).
+Dag Nasty was an American hardcore punk band from Washington D.C., formed in 1985 by guitarist Brian Baker of Minor Threat, drummer Colin Sears and bassist Roger Marbury, both of Bloody Mannequin Orchestra, and vocalist Shawn Brown (later of Swiz and Jesuseater).
 Their style of less aggressive, melodic hardcore was influential to post-hardcore.
-Their influences include U2, particularly their debut album Boy (1980) the Damned, Descendents, Buzzcocks, and the Clash.

 History

 Shawn Brown was the first vocalist with whom the band recorded unreleased versions of most of the material that later made up their first release Can I Say, which featured former roadie and new singer Dave Smalley of DYS.
 Dave left the band to attend grad school at New York University before a summer tour with The Descendents.
 A new singer, Peter Cortner, was found after the band placed an ad in a local paper and the tour was kept.
 After touring half the US opening for The Descendents, the band went home and recorded new material that wasn't released until years later.
 After a few more local shows, the band broke up in the fall of 1986.
 Brian went to L.A. to start a new band with Doug Carrion and half of Doggy Style called Doggie Rock.
 After releasing one album under the Doggie Style name, Doggie Rock broke up and Brian reformed Dag Nasty in early 1987 with Peter, Colin and Doug replacing Roger Marbury, who declined to rejoin.
 Months later, the band recorded and released Wig Out at Denko's, including rerecorded versions of the late 1986 tape and new material.

 In 1988, the band released their album Field Day on Giant Records, which was distributed by Dutch East India Trading.
 It was an ambitious album, often generating sharply polarised appraisals from fans: many hated it and many loved it.
 Field Day attempted to blend pop melodies with hardcore and metal riffs even further than previously attempted on Wig Out.
 The result was, at times, uneven but helped to usher in a new style of hardcore with more controlled playing, guitar effects, acoustic elements and slower tempos.
 The band split up shortly after touring for Field Day ended.